SagTheo/PP-Calculator/README.md

 -handle really big numbers - done
--display characters on the screen as the user clicks on them - done -handle multiple operators in one operation - done -style the calculator
+-display characters on the screen as the user clicks on them - done -handle multiple operators in one operation - done -style the calculator - done
--make app responsive
+-make app responsive - done

 Difficulties encountered: